Jurassic World: Fallen Kingdom: Pre-production

-Before he was hired, Bayona had met with Trevorrow and became enthused with the project after being shown the script's second half, which would play out like a haunted house film.
+Before he was hired, Bayona had met with Trevorrow and became enthused with the project after being told of the script's second half, which would play out like a haunted house film.
 After Bayona was hired, Trevorrow said of the film: "We're moving it into new territory.
 J. A. Bayona is an incredible director and I know he'll push the boundaries of what a 'Jurassic' movie is.
 I think it's important that we take risks.
 A franchise must evolve or perish".
-Trevorrow and Bayona worked closely throughout the film's production.
+Bayona later confirmed the film would be the second chapter in a planned Jurassic World trilogy.
+He and Trevorrow worked closely throughout production.
 The film, under the working title of Ancient Futures, was in full pre-production as of July 2016, with storyboards being designed.
 Andy Nicholson was hired as the film's production designer.
 He spent four weeks with Bayona in Barcelona, discussing reference pictures and background details, as well as Bayona's ideas for the Lockwood mansion.

 For the film's second half where dinosaurs are transported by boat to the mainland, Ecuador and Peru had both been scouted as possible filming locations and settings.
 Marshall thought that Cabo San Lucas would be ideal, but these locations ultimately did not work for the film's story.
 Although the film would be shot partly in England, Spielberg felt the country was too far from the fictional Isla Nublar to be used as the in-film setting for the second half.
 He and the producers did not want the film to spend too much time on a boat.
 Crowley stated: "Rather than making it a movie about traveling on a boat, which is not very exciting, you needed to get to the place".

-In September 2016, Bayona confirmed the film would be the second chapter in a planned Jurassic World trilogy.
-Later that year, Jurassic World composer Michael Giacchino was confirmed to return, while Óscar Faura was announced as the film's cinematographer.